psteitz/crypto-utils/README.md

 # crypto-utils
-Simple encryption / decryption in Java using BouncyCastle providers
+Simple encryption / decryption in Java using BouncyCastle providers.